Where to find Stanley cups in stock and more of the best water bottles of 2023

 Stanley Adventure Quencher travel tumbler

 Stanley's Amazon page currently only has the older model, the Adventure Quencher travel tumbler, in stock.
 Some colors are still available, but note that several have elevated prices due to demand.
-Find the Adventure Quencher travel tumbler at Scheels as well.
-All colors are only $40 over there.
+You can find the Adventure Quencher travel tumbler at Dick's Sporting Goods as well.
+All colors are $40 there.

 Stanley Adventure Quencher travel tumbler, $40 and up